Can I cancel my SAT scores?

 If you feel like you have performed poorly after finishing the test, you can cancel your scores immediately without waiting to get your results.
 Should you need some time to consider score cancellation after leaving the test centre, you have until the Thursday after your test to submit your request.
 However, take note that the cancellation form must either be physically mailed or faxed over.
 Furthermore, once your request to cancel scores has been submitted, your scores cannot be reinstated or reported to you.

 The registration deadline is typically a month before the test date (e.g. a test on May 8 will have a registration deadline of April 8).
-However, late registration deadlines are normally 2-3 weeks before the test date; those who file for late registration will be required to pay an additional fee.
 To avoid disappointment, you are advised to register as early as possible to secure your preferred test date.
 Should you wish to change your test date later on, change fees are currently waived.

 Related Article: SAT Test Dates